Computational Pathology: A Survey Review and The Way Forward

-For nuclei segmentation on the Kumar-TCGA dataset, results achieved from \cite{314} had the highest F1-score out of the paper surveyed using a novel framework developed using ResNet and another existing model.
-Lastly, results from \cite{281} scored the best in terms of three metrics for gland segmentation on the GLaS dataset using a custom CNN.
+For nuclei segmentation on the Kumar-TCGA dataset, a novel framework using ResNet and another existing model achieved the highest F1-score \cite{314}.
+Lastly, a custom CNN achieved the best results for gladn segmentation on the GLaS dataset \cite{281}.

-In general, we find that there still exists a lack of common and standardized benchmark datasets in CoPath that can enable more model comparison studies to be performed.
-As mentioned in Section \ref{selection_criteria} \textit{Dataset Availability}, many works use private datasets and even some public datasets extract from larger repositories without referencing the original WSIs IDs used.
-As mentioned in the previous section, the development of novel architectures has great potential in finding an optimized model for CoPath tasks, however, this lack of transparency and standardized benchmark datasets makes it increasingly difficult for new model architectures to be easily compared against existing ones in a systematic way.
-As models that are hyper-optimized to work on very curated or specific sets of data are unlikely to be robust or generalize well in clinical settings, the lack of more benchmark datasets and model comparison studies is an impediment to progress in the CoPath field.
+However, as mentioned in Section \ref{selection_criteria}, many grand challenges use private datasets or even extract data from larger public repositories without referencing the original WSIs used.
+Furthermore, benchmark datasets address different tasks and lack standardization.
+As models that are hyper-optimized to for specific sets of data continue to be released, the lack of more standardized benchmark datasets and model comparison studies make it impossible to systematically compare new models against existing ones or assess their robustness in clinical settings, thus impeding model development in CPath.